smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/pairing.rst

 where ERROR-CODE is an Encoded-Unsigned-Int<max=2> field, never equal to zero.

-Pairing-Error-Request is sent as a payload for a SimpleIoT/CCP SIOT-CCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for SIOT-CCP-OTA-PAIRING-REQUEST message being 0x1.
+Pairing-Error-Request is sent as a payload for SimpleIoT/CCP CCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for CCP-OTA-PAIRING-REQUEST message being 0x1.
 Note that "additional bits" for Pairing-Error-Request are the same as for Pairing-Entropy-Provided-Request, and they're distinguished by the value of ERROR-CODE field.

 Pairing-DH-Data-Request: **\| OPTIONAL-KEY-EXCHANGE-TYPE \| DH-REQUEST-PART \|**